memespring/wiki-platformland-content/adoption.md

 ## Actions

 * When you start working with a new organsiation, blog and talk about it so other teams in the same organisation know that procurement has been solved
+* Map out how you will make your team avaliable to support and address concerns of the first user